mbatchelor/pdi-streamschemamerge-plugin/README.md

 ## License and Copyright

 All material in this repository are Copyright 2002-2018 Hitachi Vantara.
 All code is licensed as Apache 2.0 unless explicitly stated.
 See the LICENSE file for more details.
+Note: The original repository's code was marked as Apache 2 even though the project was marked MIT.
+I have therefore corrected the LICENSE file to be Apache 2.0, just like all code with LICENSE statements.

 ## Support Statement